On average, homeowners can expect to pay between 8 and 20 cents per square foot for hydroseeding, or $3,485 to $8,712 per acre.

 If fertilizer is expensive in your area, this might also drive up slurry mixture costs.

-Hydroseeding costs vary across the U.S.: We took a random sampling of five lawn care companies and hydroseeder sellers and recorded their estimated price for the job.
+Hydroseeding costs vary across the U.S.: We took a random sampling of five lawn care companies and hydroseeder sellers and recorded their estimated prices for the job.
 Here’s what we found:

 - Coventry, RI: 14 cents per square foot